The Bristal Assisted Living Blog

 Posted by The Bristal |

-Sundown syndrome is a state of confusion affecting people with dementia that occurs in the late afternoon into the night.
-Sundowning can cause confusion, anxiety, and aggression, as well as wandering, which would naturally worry any caregiver.
+Sundown syndrome is a state of confusion affecting people with dementia that occurs in the late afternoon or evening.
+Sundowning can cause confusion, anxiety, and aggression, as well as wandering, all of which can pose challenges for caregivers.

-Here are some tips for managing sundowning along with factors to look out for that can aggravate sundown syndrome in your loved one.
+Here are some tips for managing sundowning, along with factors to look out for that can aggravate sundown syndrome in your friend or family member.

 What Causes Sundowning?

-There are many factors that can aggravate sundowning, but The Mayo Clinic notes the most prevalent of causes include:
+Many factors can aggravate sundowning, but The Mayo Clinic notes the most prevalent causes include:

 • Increasing shadows